helloturbine/turbine-docs/docs/records/components.md

 ## How to edit the remote SKU on a Component in Turbine

 The remote SKU on a component can only be edited on the component details page.
 After navigating to the component details page, select the "Edit" button adjacent to the remote SKU.
 A modal will pop up with a text box that can be edited.
-You change will permeate through the app upon saving.
+Your change will permeate through the app upon saving.

 ![Order Index Page](../../static/img/remote_sku_component.gif)

+## How to edit the cost of a Component in Turbine

+The cost of a component can only be edited on the component details page.
+After navigating to the component details page, select the "Edit" button adjacent to the cost.
+A modal will pop up with a text box that can be edited.
+Your change will permeate through the app upon saving.

 ## How to archive a Component in Turbine